roboticslab-uc3m/Dextra/README.md

 There is more information about Dextra on its [hackaday.io project page](https://hackaday.io/project/9890-dextra).

-# Dextra TPMG90 (by J. Gago)
+# Dextra TPMG90

-My Industrial Technologies Engineering Bachelor's Degree Final Project comprises the development and integration of an anthropomorphic robotic hand in the humanoid robot TEO.
+J. Gago Industrial Technologies Engineering Bachelor's Degree Final Project comprises the development and integration of an anthropomorphic robotic hand in the humanoid robot TEO.
 TEO is a household companion developed by RoboticsLab, at Carlos III University of Madrid, whose current robotic hands lack the necessary functionality for the tasks that require high manual dexterity, like fabric manipulation.

 <p align="center">
 <img src="./TEO_Photos/folding(4).jpg" height="350" align="center">